 You may be required or need to file further documents to support your application for divorce.
 The following documents can be eFiled on the Commonwealth Courts Portal.
-If you need help with eFiling contact us by Live Chat during business hours or by email so we can provide you with the appropriate information.
+If you are not registered for the Commonwealth Courts Portal, see If you are not registered below.

 Select the relevant document below for more information:

 You may need to file an affidavit to support information in your application.
 You should also read Preparing an Affidavit for further information.
 You will need to complete the form and sign it before an authorised witness before you eFile it.
 If you are filing an affidavit/s because you and your spouse have been living at the same address 12 months prior to filing your application go to Separated but living under the one roof for more information.

 You may have been asked by the court to re-file your Affidavit for eFiling application (Divorce) because it was not signed before an accepted witness or you need to re-file it.

 If you need to re-swear it, you will need to have the affidavit re-sworn/affirmed before an accepted witness.
 Accepted witnesses in all states and territories is a Justice of the Peace (JP) or a lawyer.
 Each state and territory, except for NSW, has legislation in relation to other accepted witnesses.
 For more information on other accepted witnesses you should check with the state/territory justice department.